florinpatrascu/micro-docs/web/WEB-INF/views/content/helpers.md

       ...
     }

+### Distributing/installing Helpers
+If you like a certain helper, then most probably you will have a `.jar` library containing the helper implementation.
+Copy this file to `WEB-INF/lib`; basically make it available in the `CLASSPATH`.
+If instead of the `.jar`, you have a simple compiled Java class or more classes, then copy these binaries to: `WEB-INF/classes`.
+Micro will have to find the implementation in the `CLASSPATH` at start-up time, otherwise it will throw an error that you can inspect in the server logs.
+Edit or copy the helper configuration file to the `config/helpers` folder and restart Micro.
+That's all.
+Now you can use the helper(s).

+### Implement your own helper
 Simply extend the `ca.simplegames.micro.Helper` class if you want to implement your own helper.
 A list with the known helpers can be found here: [Helpers catalog](/helpers/)